testpatchesorg/qubership-workflow-hub/README.md

 More info on underlying GitHub Action can be found here [Semantic Pull Request](https://github.com/amannn/action-semantic-pull-request).

----

-To add the workflow into your repository copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/pr-lint-title.yaml) into `.github/workflows` directory of your repository.
+**To add the workflow into your repository** copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/pr-lint-title.yaml) into `.github/workflows` directory of your repository.

 ---